Idaho Legislature: Elections and composition

 Members of the Idaho Legislature were originally elected by county, but in recent times districts apportioned by population have replaced representation by county.

 Today members of the Idaho Legislature are elected from 35 districts throughout the state.
 Some districts include several counties, while others are located entirely within a single county.
 Ada County, the state's largest by population, currently has nine legislative districts within its boundaries (as of the 2010 redistricting, Ada County has Legislative Districts 14, 15, 16 17, 18, 19, 20, 21 and 22.)

 All 105 members are elected simultaneously every two years on the same day as the federal election day in early November.

 Districts

 Each district is represented by one senator and two representatives.
 Idaho has fourteen committees in the House of Representatives and ten committees in the Senate.
-Currently, there are thirty-five members in the Senate with twenty-six men and nine women.
-The House of Representatives also currently holds seventy members with forty-six men and twenty-four women.
+As of 2026, there are thirty-five members in the Senate with twenty-three men and twelve women.
+The House of Representatives has seventy members with fifty-three men and seventeen women.

 Districts are reapportioned every 10 years.
 The next reapportionment is expected to occur after the 2030 census and take effect as of the 2032 election.

 In the 1980s voters elected legislators from two districts, a smaller local district and a larger "floterial" district which often encompassed an entire region of the state.
 Legislative seats in floterial districts were last contested in 1990.
 Today floterial districts are prohibited by the Idaho Constitution.

-A pie chart showing the gender of members of the Idaho House of Representatives.

-A pie chart showing the gender of members of the Idaho Senate.